niklasstich/master-thesis/chapters/approach.typ

 As mentioned, at the core of Metalama functionality are aspects, standard C\# classes that implement special Metalama interfaces that are picked up during the compilation process.
 The transformations that these aspects execute on the code are itself based on a Metalama fork of the Roslyn compiler#footnote([https://github.com/postsharp/Metalama.Compiler]) that introduces the concept of source transformers, which, in addition to the features of source generators introduced in @source_generators, can also modify existing source code.
 In @metalama_classdiag, we can see the basic type structure of Metalama aspects.
 Any type that implements `IAspect<T>`, where `T` is an `IDeclaration` such as `IMethod`, `INamedType` or other types of code declarations, will have it's `BuildEligibility` and `BuildAspect` methods executed during compile-time and have access to compiler infomation similar to what was described in @source_generators.
 The abstract types `MethodAspect` and `TypeAspect` The `BuildEligibilty` method allows us to check whether or not the aspect that is being executed is actually applicable to the target declaration.
 If the eligibility is true, the `BuildAspect` method is executed in which we can do our actual aspect logic such as introducing new members, types or methods, implementing interfaces, changing existing code and much more.

 #figure(
-    image("../diagrams/metalama_stereotypes.svg"), caption: [Class diagram showing type relations in Metalama and stereotype convention used in this paper.
+    image("../diagrams/metalama_stereotypes.svg"), caption: [Class diagram showing type relations in Metalama and aspect stereotype convention used in this paper (the abstract classes the aspects inherit from will not be repeated every time).
 Diagram is non-exhaustive and does not show all members on all types.]
 )<metalama_classdiag>
 Fortunately, as aspects are a much higher-level API than the source generator API, it is much simpler to find out revelant information about our targets as there is already a lot of information prepared for us via convenience methods of the Metalama framework.
 As an example, the code for finding out whether a type has an attribute applied to it is depicted in @metalama_aspect_example (compare with the source generator example from @source_generator_hasmemento).